renanfranca/renanfranca.github.io/_posts/2022-02-28-vscode-on-android.md

 I used vscode to easily navigate through my repository files, I used the search/replace, change files folder and rename.
 It helped me a lot!

-In my opinion, VsCode for Android isn't a smooth experience and it's hard to hit the spot you want to change at code.
+In my opinion, VsCode for Android isn't a smooth experience and it's hard to hit the spot you want to change at the code.

 If you have any questions or just want to say something, please, use the comment section 😊